RyanBuck182/HRUMC-2025/README.md

 The [Hudson River Undergraduate Mathematics Conference](https://sites.google.com/view/hrumc) has a fairly self-explanatory name.
 Basically, a bunch of undergraduates go to a conference.
 The cool part is that we can also give presentations to each other.

-Last year I had a great time and learned a ton from attending a bunch of presentations.
-This year, I decided to give a presentation myself.
+In 2024 I had a great time and learned a ton from attending a bunch of presentations.
+So in 2025, I decided to give a presentation myself.

 My talk was on the **minimax** algorithm.
 I used the code in this repository to help me visualize it.
 I was originally going to do this manually with an online graphviz editor, but it would take ages if I wanted to go back and change something, as I would have to change every image.
 So I wrote this code to help me with this.